 Stocks are volatile.
 And a big reason they’ll remain volatile is because of where a stock’s value comes from.

-Not to get fooled by the apparently trivial setup above, small changes in i and r can have profound implications on the value of a business (stock).
+Not to get fooled by this apparently trivial setup, small changes in i and r can have profound implications on the value of a business.

-Every business eventually returns profits back to its shareholders in the form of dividends, D.
+Every business returns profits to its shareholders in the form of dividends, D.

-Not all businesses will or can.
-Some won’t be able to get to that point but hold a decent number of them spread across industries and the dividend stream continuing in perpetuity is a near certainty.
+Not all businesses will.
+Some won’t be able to get to profitability but hold a decent number of them spread across industries and the dividend stream continuing in perpetuity is a given.

 r defines the growth rate of those dividends.
 That is tied to business profits and profits tend to grow long-term.
-But they don’t grow in a straight line and hence the associated volatility.
+They don’t grow in a straight line and hence the implied volatility.

 The discount rate, i quantifies risk.
-The greater a risk to profits, the higher a rate of return you’ll demand.
-You want to get paid for the extra risk you are shouldering with a riskier investment.
+The greater the risk to profits, the higher the rate of return you’ll require.
+You expect to get paid for the extra risk you are taking with a riskier investment.
 Your expected rate of return hence rises for that investment.

-And expected rate of return is the discount rate.
-So, when the discount rate rises and with it being in the denominator, the value of a stock falls.
+Expected rate of return is the discount rate.
+So, when the discount rate rises, the value of a stock falls because the discount rate is in the denominator.
 And when the discount rate falls, the value of a stock rises.

-That is why changes in interest rates cause stock prices to change.
-The discount rate is not derived in a vacuum.
-It relies on prevailing interest rates in an economy and if the prevailing interest rates are rising, discount rates rise as well.
-If you can safely earn say eight percent on a 10-year Treasury bond, why would you want to buy stocks and expose your money to risk?
-So, when interest rates in an economy are higher, discount rates are higher and stock prices hence, are lower.
+That is why small changes in interest rates cause stock prices to change.
+Because discount rates are not derived in a vacuum.
+They rely on prevailing interest rates and if they rise, discount rates rise as well.
+If you can safely earn eight percent on a Treasury bond, why would you buy stocks?
+Stocks, hence, have to offer better than eight percent.

-So, with r and i constantly changing, the derived value of a stock changes as well.
+So, with r and i constantly changing, the intrinsic value of a stock changes too.
 And hence the inherent volatility with stocks.
-You cannot avoid that.
+There is no way to avoid it.

-That makes the growth side of your portfolio.
+That makes up the growth side of your portfolio.

-Now with bonds and using the same equation above, cash flows from bonds are the interest payments you’ll receive.
-Let’s continue calling them D.
+With bonds and using the same equation above, cash flows from bonds are the interest payments you receive.
+We’ll continue calling them D.

 But D for bonds is fixed.
 They don’t grow once a bond is purchased (r = 0).

-The discount rate i for a bond is the interest rate set when you bought that bond.
-So, unless you decide to sell that bond before it matures, the discount rate doesn’t change and so doesn’t a bond’s value.
+The discount rate i for a bond is the interest rate set when you purchased that bond.
+Unless you decide to sell that bond before it matures, the discount rate doesn’t change and so doesn’t the bond’s value.

 Bonds preserve capital.
 They hence make the capital preservation part of your portfolio.

-So then why do we come across these investments that claim to preserve capital but also offer growth?
-Here’s one, LJM Preservation and Growth Fund that did such a fantastic job of preserving capital that it went belly up overnight.
-Jeff Malec in a piece at Seeking Alpha, LJM – The Autopsy does a great postmortem analysis of what happened there and provides this excerpt as the conclusion.
+So why do we see investments that claim to preserve capital but also provide growth?
+LJM Preservation and Growth Fund was supposed to do that.
+Then it went belly-up overnight.
+Jeff Malec in a piece at Seeking Alpha, LJM – The Autopsy does a great job describing what happened and leaves us with this excerpt.

 In the span of 48 hours in and around that spike, LJMIX had lost 82% of its more than $700 million in investor assets, failing to strike an NAV for several days as the manager, clearing firms, the exchange, and regulators tried to sift through the trades.
 It was the investment manager equivalent of a suicide, overdosing on the tempting drug of an investing free lunch.

+Free lunch?
 Capital preservation and growth doesn’t exist.
 It is an oxymoron.
-Capital preservation means elimination of downside.
-Eliminating downside means eliminating volatility but then you don’t get the upside.
-We just did that math.
+Capital preservation means eliminating downside.
+Eliminating the downside means eliminating volatility but then you don’t get the upside.
+We just did the math.

 Risk and return are inextricably intertwined.
 In almost every country where economists have studied securities returns, stocks have had higher returns than bonds.
 Further, if you want those high stock returns, you are going to have to pay for them by bearing risk; this is a polite way of saying that in the course of earning those higher returns, your portfolio is going to lose a truckload of money from time to time.
 Conversely, if you desire perfect safety, then resign yourself to low returns.
 It really cannot be any other way.